Top Bar

 Board of Assessment Appeal:

-BAA Schedules are published in the Journal Inquirer three weeks prior to the hearings and are also posted in the Assessor's and Town Clerk's offices.
+Board of assessment appeal hearings conducted in September are advertised in the legal ads in the Journal Inquirer three weeks prior to the hearings and are also posted in the Assessor's and Town Clerk's offices.
 Anyone aggrieved with the results of the hearing may file suit in Superior Court within sixty days of the results.
-For more info, contact the Assessor's Office main phone number (860) 870-3625.
+For more info, contact the Assessor's Office main phone number 860-870-3625.

 Elderly Homeowners and Totally Disabled Persons Tax Relief Program